 The main characteristics of Georgian architecture are hard to pin down due to the variety of styles within the style.
 Some hallmarks include:

 - Most houses resemble a simple box, usually two rooms deep, with strictly symmetrical arrangements of all details;

-- there would be a cornice, most often embellished with decorative mouldings or covings;
+- A cornice, most often embellished with decorative moldings or covings;

 - Windows would be multi-paned, all windows would be arranged symmetrically;

 - Smaller paned sash windows (plus dormer windows) would be used for the upper floors, where the servants' quarters were.